uit-no/python-course-2018/README.md

 - simple example of running non-python out of python

-### Examples (people can pick their fav exercises):

-- extract some series of numbers from a file and form a list
-- FASTA parsing
-- extracting numbers from a txt file based on “anchors”/keywords/strings
-- write a csv reader, later work with the csv module

 ## Session 3 (Radovan)

 - memory example for reading a large file